lightyrs/tabler-rubygem/README.md

 **v0.1.4 BREAKING CHANGE:**

-Icons are no longer included by default.
-Instead, you can include all the icon sets or the specific icon sets you want (either browser, flag, and/or payments).
+Images are no longer included by default.
+Instead, you can include all the image sets or the specific image sets you want (either browser, flag, and/or payments).
 Read below for more info on how to do this.

 ------------